 The answer, of course, is no. People cannot say whatever they want and get protection for their comments by tacking on a couple of qualifying words.
 The U.S. Supreme Court has said that a statement is an opinion that merits protection when it is (1) about a matter of public concern, (2) expressed in a way that makes it hard to prove whether it is true or false, and (3) can't be reasonably interpreted to be a factual statement about someone.
 (The Supreme Court case is Milkovich v.
 Lorain Journal Co., 497 U.S. 1 (1990).)

-To apply this test, courts usually consider several factors, such as the manner in which the statement was made.
+To apply this test, courts usually consider several factors, such as the manner in which the harmful statement was made.

 A similar example would be criticizing the actions of school board members when it comes to protecting students.
-Because free speech -- and even critical speech -- is encouraged, especially when it comes to issues that are significant to the community, such statements are not typically considered defamatory.
+Because free speech—and even critical speech—is encouraged, especially when it comes to issues that are significant to the community, such statements are not typically considered defamatory.

-Public officials and public figures have placed themselves in the public eye and, therefore, it is more difficult for them to be successful in a defamation claim.
-In addition to the things private individuals must prove, public officials and figures must prove that a statement was made with actual malice -- meaning that the speaker either knew the statement was false or acted with reckless disregard for whether it was true or false.
+Public officials and public figures have placed themselves in the public eye and, therefore, it is more difficult for them to bring a successful defamation claim.
+In addition to the things private individuals must prove, public officials and figures must prove that a statement was made with actual malice—meaning that the speaker either knew the statement was false or acted with reckless disregard for whether it was true or false.

 Sometimes, people end up becoming public figures without intending to.
-An example is someone who has been accused of committing a major crime.
+An example is someone who has been accused of committing a high-profile crime.
 So, it is important to remember that not everyone chooses to be in the limelight, but nevertheless, those people still may face additional hurdles when it comes to proving they have been defamed.